commercelayer/contentful-gatsby-demo/README.md

 />
 // ...
 ```
-Regardless of the style, the relevant elements are the following:
+Regardless of the style, the relevant elements used by the components are the following:

 - **#shopping-bag:** the shopping bag container
 - **#shopping-bag-toggle:** toggles the ".open" class to the shopping bag container